zacanger/trash/README.md

 # Understanding jQuery's AJAX

+Today we're going to talk about Ajax, and how we can use jQuery to make Ajax requests.

-Ajax is amazing, and probably jQuery's best feature!
-Ajax gives us the ability to get data from an API without causing us to refresh the page.
+Ajax allows us to retreive data from a server or API without refreshing the entire page.
+Before Ajax that's what would happen.

 Essentially, ajax has the helped web to become what it is today.
 Can you imagine making a facebook post and having it refresh the entire website?